dgraph-io/vlg/README.md

 ## Goals

 1. Publicize the existence of the VLG to showcase Dgraph's performance
-2. Inform developers of best practices in schema and query design
+2. Inform developers of best practices in schema and query design, and best deployment practices